ldomb/ChaosEngineeringPublicStories/README.md

 # Public Chaos Engineering Stories / Implementations

 This list provides you with various public stories about Chaos Engineering.
-If you have an update for the least, please create a pull request!
+If you have an update, please create a pull request!

 _**Financial Services**_
 ------------------------